WHAT'S SO CIVIL ABOUT 'CAPTAIN AMERICA: CIVIL WAR,' ANYWAY?

-Wednesday was Holocaust Remembrance Day, so my assistant Helen and I honoured the holiday as we do every year, by seeing Captain America: Civil War on its opening night.
+Wednesday was Holocaust Remembrance Day, so my assistant Helen and I honored the holiday as we do every year, by seeing Captain America: Civil War on its opening night.

 Although I grew up reading and loving superheroes, my male power fantasies became more complicated as I reached something resembling adulthood.
 Now that punching someone I hate in the face is as easily accomplished as punching someone I hate in the face, my empowerment fantasies are along the lines of "learning to drive someday" and "stop hoarding."

 All kidding aside, I hate the majority of modern superhero movies and not in a "they're just not for me" kind of way.
 I think they're a symptom of how broken and infantile our culture is.
 I don't see these movies as the cause of our problems, just a sad reminder of how our culture has become kidified.
 We're moving at an alarming rate toward a society that's just like the one Mike Judge portrayed in Idiocracy, a movie that is resembling the dystopian present we're mutating quickly into.